usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 **DO**

-* Acknowledge the positive aspects of the proposal.
+* Acknowledge the positive aspects of the proposal
 * Ensure the discussions are “meaningful” — that you identify deficiencies and significant weaknesses and discuss the specific areas that require revision or modification.
 Make sure the offeror fully understands the Government’s concerns.
 *  Use language that is simple and commonly understood.
 The offeror may not understand agency-specific acronyms or jargon.
 *  If you don’t understand something, ask for clarification.
 Don’t make assumptions based on what you *think* you’ve heard.
 *  Follow the agenda.
 Make sure every item has been adequately addressed.
-*  Be fair, rational, and professional.
+*  Be fair, rational, and professional

 **DON'T**

 * Play power games.
 This does not make the Government look good or promote goodwill with industry.
-* Allow the offeror to take control of discussions.
+* Allow the offeror to take control of discussions
-*  Reveal the Government’s position on price.
+* Reveal the Government’s position on price
-*  Disclose any information about another offeror and/or another offeror's proposal.
+* Disclose any information about another offeror and/or another offeror's proposal

 #### Success strategy \#6: Follow up as appropriate